Application of Elastic Non-Woven Fabric in household products

 Flexibility and Stretch: The elasticity of the fabric allows it to stretch and conform to the body's movements, distributing stress and friction more evenly across the fabric surface.
 This flexibility reduces the concentration of abrasion in specific areas, minimizing the risk of premature wear and tear.

-Application-Specific Design: Elastic Non-Woven Fabrics used in high-abrasion applications, such as sportswear or outdoor gear, may be engineered with specific design features to enhance abrasion resistance.
+Elastic Non-Woven Fabrics used in high-abrasion applications, such as sportswear or outdoor gear, may be engineered with specific design features to enhance abrasion resistance.
 Reinforced stitching, strategic paneling, or added layers of protective materials in high-wear areas can help prolong the fabric's lifespan under demanding conditions.

 Testing and Quality Control: Manufacturers often subject elastic fabrics to rigorous abrasion resistance testing to ensure they meet industry standards and performance requirements.
 These tests simulate real-world wear and tear scenarios, allowing manufacturers to identify and address any weaknesses in the fabric's abrasion resistance before it reaches the market.